-This is to remind you that payment of invoice for account number (36572) is due today.
+This is to remind you that the payment of an invoice for an account number (36572) is due today.
 The total amount is ($6400).
 Please make your payments to the account number specified on the invoice.

 Attached is a copy of the invoice.
 If you have any questions concerning the same, I will be happy to answer.

 Tips to Write Payments Reminder Email

 There are tips that a seller or company can observe for them to craft a proper payment reminder email for their customers or clients.
 These tips include:

 Follow up at the right time

 To avoid being a nuisance to the client or customer, it is best for the company or seller to know when the right time would be to follow up on their payments.
 This will make sure that the seller does not bother their clients who might not have forgotten about the payment due date.

 Some of the ways to ensure that a seller follows up the payments at the right time include:

 - Send the payment reminder email the next day after the due date if the client usually pays on time and has delayed this time around.

 - Send the email within one to two weeks if the client is new or usually pays on time.